Spectral Compressive Imaging via Chromaticity-Intensity Decomposition: Proposed Method

 where \texttt{TopK}($\cdot$) retains only the \texttt{TopK} values per row and masks out the rest with $-\infty$ before applying softmax.
 This yields a sparse attention map across spectral channels for each spatial location $i$ in the window $\mathbf{Z}_i = \mathbf{A}_i \mathbf{V}_i \in \mathbb{R}^{C \times d}$.
 To improve the robustness and expressiveness of spectral modeling, we further adopt a multi-ratio strategy.
 Instead of selecting a single sparsity level, we generate multiple attention maps using different \texttt{TopK} ratios (e.g., $\{1/2, 2/3, 3/4, 4/5\}$ of $C$), and then aggregate them adaptively.
 Specifically, let $\mathbf{A}^{(r)}$ denote the sparse attention computed under ratio $r$, and $\alpha^{(r)}$ be a learnable scalar weight.
 The final attention output is then formulated as:

 where $\mathcal{R}$ denotes the set of \texttt{TopK} ratios.
 This fusion across multiple sparsity levels enables the network to capture both dominant and complementary spectral correlations, further improving spectral detail preservation. and reshaped back to the original window structure.
 After processing all windows, the outputs are stitched to reconstruct the full feature map.
 This spectral \texttt{TopK} attention not only reduces the computational burden from dense $O(C^2)$ to $O(KC)$, but also explicitly captures the structured sparsity observed in reflectance spectra—where only a few wavelengths contribute significantly.
 Empirically, we find that this strategy enhances spectral sharpness and suppresses irrelevant cross-band mixing.
+Following the standard Transformer architecture, we apply a conventional feedforward network after the sparse \texttt{TopK} attention, which is not the focus of our work.

-\paragraph{Spatial Attention.} Inspired by recent advances in Vision Transformers~\cite{liu2021swin}, we employ the Swin Transformer as our spatial modeling backbone.
+\paragraph{Spatial Attention.} Inspired by recent advances in Swin Transformers~\cite{liu2021swin}, we employ the Swin Transformer as our spatial modeling backbone.
 The input feature map $\mathbf{X} \in \mathbb{R}^{H \times W \times C}$ is divided into non-overlapping windows of size $M \times M$.
 Within each window, we perform multi-head self-attention (MSA) by computing

 where $\texttt{LN}(\cdot)$ denotes layer normalization, and \texttt{FFN} is a standard feedforward network.
 The relative position bias and shifted-window mechanism in Swin Transformer enhance local texture modeling while maintaining global continuity across windows.